filipguz/LoginTest/README.md

 - **Login System with Spring Security**: A basic login system with Spring Security, where I've implemented user authentication and basic authorization.
 - **Matrix Hacker Effect**: A JavaScript-based "Matrix" visual effect, which I integrated with my Spring Boot projects for fun and styling.
-- **Book Database Application**: An application to manage and display a list of books, showcasing my understanding of Spring Boot's REST API and Thymeleaf templating engine.

 ## 🧠 What I've Learned